Katz Drug Store: Katz Drug Store sit-ins

 Katz Drugstores followed local segregation practices, meaning non-whites were often denied service at lunch counters.
 In 1948, Edna Griffin and her family were denied service at a Katz Drugstore in Des Moines, Iowa, which led to sit-ins and protests.
 In 1949 the Iowa Supreme Court determined Katz was in violation of the state's civil rights law.
-The six-storey building has been renamed the Edna Griffin Building in her honor.
+The six-story building has been renamed the Edna Griffin Building in her honor.

 The 1958 Katz Drug Store sit-in was one of the first protests of its kind during the civil rights movement, occurring on August 19, 1958, in Oklahoma City, Oklahoma.
 In protest of racial discrimination, black schoolchildren sat at a lunch counter with their teacher, demanding to be served and refusing to leave until they were.
 They sought to end the racial segregation of eating places in their city, sparking a sit-in movement in Oklahoma City that lasted for years.